Help and Information Centre - GA3

 Back Print

-''The file datafile_main is damaged and cannot be opened, please use the recover command''
+The message is usually along the lines of: ''The file datafile_main is damaged and cannot be opened, please use the recover command''

 This guide is for the Network Edition only.